A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning

 In several contributions assessed in this review, the optimal policy to be learnt by the neural network is state-independent, as is notably the case in optimization and open-loop control problems.
-We group here under the ``single-step DRL'' label the class of algorithms dedicated to this class of problems under the premise that it may be enough for the neural network to get only one attempt per episode at finding the optimal.
+We group here under the "single-step DRL" label the class of algorithms dedicated to this class of problems under the premise that it may be enough for the neural network to get only one attempt per episode at finding the optimal.
 In essence, the proposed methods inherit from deep policy gradient algorithms in the sense that relevant probability density function parameters are obtained from neural networks trained using a policy gradient-like loss.
-Yet, they also fall heir of evolutionary strategies (ES), as their successive steps follow a generation/individual nomenclature, exploiting informations from previous generations in order to update the parameters of a probability density function.
+Yet, they also fall heir of evolutionary strategies (ES), as their successive steps follow a generation/individual nomenclature, exploiting information from previous generations in order to update the parameters of a probability density function.
 The seminal PPO-1 algorithm proceeds from the standard PPO algorithm (section \ref{section:ppo}) and samples actions isotropically from scalar covariance matrices \cite{ghraieb2020, hachem2020, viquerat2021}.
 The follow-up policy-based optimization (PBO) algorithm relies on a variant of the vanilla policy gradient method and delivers several major improvements by adopting key heuristics from the covariance matrix adaptation evolution strategy (CMA-ES \cite{cmaes}), including the use of a valid, full covariance matrix generated from neural network outputs \cite{pbo}.
+It is noted here that adjective "deep" is used more as an extension of the original method name than as a real description of the networks depth.
+Indeed, due to the use of a fixed input state, these techniques exploit extremely small networks, with only a few tens of parameters in total.